top of page

 A vicious privacy circle

-Yet they do.
 Why?
 In reality using non-consensual information can sometimes prevent crime and terrorism.
 Meaning we end up back at square one with both opposite questions.
 This vicious circle is pervasive.
-The gap is so wide that Edelmans Trustbarometer speaks of ‘The Polarization of Trust ’ between business, government, consumer and citizen.
+The gap is so wide that Edelmans Trustbarometer speaks of ‘The Age of Mistrust’ between business, government, consumer and citizen.
+While research after research - including Havas Media survey Meaningful Brands under close to 800.000 respondents worldwide - shows that consumers find their online privacy one of the crucially important things of our times.

 An obvious solution

-So how do we solve this conundrum?
-The answer has been staring us in the face for quite a while now in my opinion: copyright law implemented on privacy law.
+In other words, copyright law implemented on privacy law.
 The changing face of online interactions has created a situation where every individual profile resembles that of an artist profile.
-Content is content after all, regardless if you are an artist or not.
-Everyone with a social media page, creates it.
+Content is content after all, regardless if you call yourself an artist or not.
 Or in short:

 What lawmakers can do

-These beneficial solutions are a perfect example of how lawmakers can have a positive impact.
+These beneficial solutions are a perfect example of how lawmakers can have a positive impact, much in the same way as the original Roman lawmakers did.
 Because of lawmaking, entire industries are now profitable and fair.
-Just think of all the video and music services.
+Just think of all the video, gaming and music services, including the giants such as YouTube and (finally profitable) Spotify.
 From distribution platforms to online creative courses and from rating systems to content protection agencies, gigantic networks are working daily in a system that is mutually beneficial to all players.

 Fighting crime and terrorism